tobytcc/redistricting-effect-on-2024-elections/README.md

 ## Technical Goal

-Predicting gerrymandering metrics by applying a convolutional neural network (CNN) on redistricted congressional district maps to evaluate the extent of gerrymandering across all districts.
+Predicting gerrymandering metrics by applying a convolutional neural network (CNN) on redistricted congressional district maps to evaluate the presence of gerrymandering across all districts.

 ## Introduction